Nylite-soda/yc_directory2-2/README.md

 -   **Full Authentication:** Secure user sign-up and login using NextAuth.js, supporting various OAuth providers.
 -   **Startup Submission:** Authenticated users can submit their startup ideas through a rich-text Markdown editor.
+-   **User and Startup Management:**
+    -   **Profile Editing:** Users can edit their public profile, including their name, username, and bio.
+    -   **Pitch Editing:** Users can edit the details of their own startup pitches at any time.
 -   **Dynamic Content:** All startup data is managed through the Sanity.io headless CMS, allowing for easy content updates.
 -   **Advanced Search:** A powerful, case-insensitive, partial-matching search allows users to find startups by title, category, description, or author.
 -   **User Profiles:** Each user has a public profile page displaying their bio and all the startups they have submitted.